14-year-old’s FaceTime bug discovery could rattle Apple

 New York Attorney General Letitia James and Gov. Andrew Cuomo said Wednesday thatthey’re investigating “Apple’s failure to warn consumers about the FaceTime bug and slow response to addressing the issue.”

-They said the bug jeopardized the privacy of New York consumers by allowing callers to activate another person’s microphone remotely even before the person has accepted or rejected the call.
+They said the bug jeopardized the privacy of New York consumers.
 James said her office’s review will include a “thorough investigation into Apple’s response.”

 In Grant’s case, he had just gotten his Xbox ready and called to invite a friend, Nathan, to play “Fortnite” with him online.